Super-heated first order phase transitions: Introduction

 We assess the importance of two aspects underlying super-heating and heating transitions in general.
-First, the sector has to have a very large$-N$ number of bosons in order to populate parameter space where the effective potential for $\phi$ is under perturbative control, and the calculation of the tunnelling rate is reliable.
-Second, the sector has to be heated-up slowly, such as to make sure that the zero temperature minimum, where the bosons are massive, becomes a metastable minimum also at high temperature.
+First, the sector has to have a very large$-N$ number of bosons in order to populate parameter space where the effective potential for $\phi$ is under perturbative control, and the calculation of the nucleation rate is reliable.
+Second, the sector has to be heated-up slowly, so as to ensure that the zero temperature minimum, where the bosons are massive, becomes a metastable minimum also at high temperature.
 We find that efficient thermal contact with the external reservoir at temperatures below the critical value during the heating phase is essential.
-In this regime, the system can undergo a pairs of phase transitions—an inverse transition upon heating followed by a direct transition upon cooling—and we quantify the resulting characteristic double-peaked gravitational-wave signal.
+In this regime, the system can undergo a pair of phase transitions—an inverse transition upon heating followed by a direct transition upon cooling—and we quantify the resulting characteristic double-peaked gravitational-wave signal.

 The paper is organised as follows.
 In section \ref{sec:superheating} we introduce the generalities of phases of superheating, putting emphasis on the form of the effective potential at finite temperature.
 Then, in section \ref{sec:scaleinv} we highlight a possible new physics scenario with a large$-N$ number of scalars that generates the needed scale-invariant thermal potential.
 We conclude the theoretical description in section \ref{sec:tree-level} by introducing mass deformation that allows us to compute the critical temperature and characterise both the reheating of the sector and its nucleation temperature.
 Then we discuss phenomenology in the remainder of the paper.
 In section \ref{sec:inverse} we describe the hydrodynamics of the transitions, and then in section \ref{sec:applications} we comment on the gravitational wave spectrum.
 We conclude in section \ref{sec:conclusions}.